Case Interview Practice

 FAQ

-What is the main focus of the Aurora Tech Institute case?
+What is the difficulty level of the Aurora Tech Institute case?

 How long should I expect to spend on this case?